-Did you sign a non-compete agreement at some point during your employment in Nevada and now need to know if it’s legal and enforceable?
+Did you sign a non-compete agreement at some point during your employment in Nevada and need to know if it’s enforceable or how it might affect your employment moving forward?
 Or is your employer is asking you to sign a non-compete agreement now?
-This article describes what makes a non-compete legal or illegal in Nevada and how we can help protect your rights by reviewing the agreement and offering advice.

 Is My Non-Compete Agreement Legal and Enforceable?

-Nevada law outlines broad guidelines for determining whether or not a non-compete is legal.
-Unfortunately, this law is quite vague and ambiguous, but we’ll explain what it means the best we can.
+Nevada law outlines broad guidelines for determining whether or not a non-compete is enforceable.
+Unfortunately, this law is quite vague and open to interpretation, but we’ll explain what it means the best we can.

 The law states that to be legal and enforceable a non-compete agreement must follow these guidelines:

 - The non-compete must be “supported by valuable consideration.”
-The law doesn’t define what “valuable consideration” means, but the Nevada Supreme Court has determined that continued employment after signing a non-compete counts as valuable consideration.
+The law doesn’t define what “valuable consideration” means, but before 2017 the Nevada Supreme Court determined that continued employment after signing a non-compete counts as consideration.
 (See Camco, Inc. v.
 Baker, 113 Nev.
 512, 517 (1997)).
 In other words, you have received something of value–the ability to continue working–and your employer has received something of value–your agreement not to compete after leaving.
 If, however, your employer asks you to sign a non-compete right before you leave, then it would need to provide some other value in exchange for your agreeing not to compete.
+Today, continued employment may or may not still count as valuable consideration.

 - The non-compete must not “impose any undue hardship on the employee.”
 The law doesn’t define “undue hardship,” so this factor is also open to interpretation.
 In one case, the courts decided that a five-year restriction imposed an undue hardship on the employee and wasn’t necessary to protect the employer’s interests.
 (See Jones v.
 Deeter, 112 Nev.
 291, 296 (1996)).